Let me take this opportunity to introduce myself to you all.

 - Borough market and all the other wonderful food markets

-- Experimenting in my kitchen at home – finding recipes online and trying to make them
+- Experimenting in my kitchen at home – finding recipes online and trying to make them.
+I spend most of my weekday evenings in the kitchen cooking for myself and family.

 Not sure what else to put here so I’ll stop here.